-NSTA Boston, April 3-6, 2014We will distribute free copies of our "How GPS Works" poster to educators at the National Science Teachers Association conference in Boston, Massachusetts.
-Look for us at the NOAA booth (#614).
-Visit conference website...
+NSTA Boston, April 3-6, 2014We distributed 2,000 free copies of our "How GPS Works" poster to educators at the National Science Teachers Association conference in Boston, Massachusetts.
+Visit conference website

 What is GPS?